 Relationship between anti-spam domains

-In this framework, the mobile messaging anti-spam domain is a network subject to an operator’s unified management policies and strategies.

-The performance of standalone anti-spam measures in a single anti-spam domain is limited both technically and economically.
+The performance of anti-spam measures in a single anti-spam domain is limited both technically and economically.
 Between ISPs, interconnections and interworking are required; collaboration mechanisms between their anti-spam domains are also required.
 Collaboration mechanisms can help on improving the efficiency and enhancing the performance of their anti-spam systems.

 There are two types of relationships between anti-spam domains, namely trust relationship and non-trust relationship (Figure 9-1).
 The default relationship between anti-spam domains would be non-trust relationship, in which case all messages from un-trusted peers will be filtered.
-Under co-operative agreements the trust relationship may be built between peer anti-spam domains during connection establishment; for this relationship operators may choose not to filter messages from trusted peers based on their policies and filtering rules.
+Under co-operative agreements the trust relationship may be built between peer anti-spam domains; for this relationship operators may choose not to filter messages from trusted peers based on their policies and filtering rules.

 Figure 9-1Trust relationship and non-trust relationship